TianyiShi2001/bioinformatics-algorithms-rs/README.md

 Personally, I think **Rust is the best programming language for bioinformatics**, for several simple but justifiable reasons:

 - Python is slow.
 I do not say that Python is a bad language.
 Python is a great language for begginners in programming thanks to its simple syntax, and is also useful in situations where the program's API is fast-changing, especially in web services.
-On the contraty, in bioinformatics, execution speed is the priority, and the algorithms are updated relatively slowly, some of which haven't been improved for many years).
-The same argument applies to
+On the contraty, in bioinformatics, execution speed is the priority, and the algorithms are updated relatively slowly, some of which haven't been improved for years).
+The same argument applies to Ruby, Perl, etc.
 - Rust is **really fast.** According to [the computer language benchmarks game](https://benchmarksgame-team.pages.debian.net/benchmarksgame/which-programs-are-fastest.html), Rust is already in the same tier as C and C++ (the other two emerging compiled languages, Julia and Go, is about 1.5 and 2.5 times slower).
 - Rust is **much easier to write than C/C++**.
 Well, frankly, I can't write C/C++.
 As a biochemistry specialist with only programming experience in Python, R and Javascript, I felt uncomfortable while I was struggling to learn C/C++ for the following reasons: